shreya-2410/Phishing_detection/README.md

 - No email content is sent to external servers
 - All analysis is performed locally
 - No sensitive information is collected or stored

-## Contributing

-Contributions are welcome!
-Here are some ways you can help:

-- Report bugs
-- Suggest new features
-- Add support for more email providers
-- Improve detection patterns
-- Enhance the user interface

 ## Future Enhancements